To pay your

 Who is Your Blount County Trustee

 Scott Graves is a life-long resident of Blount County and has been Blount County Trustee since September 1, 2000.
-He has a Master of Business Administration Degree (MBA) from Lincoln Memorial University and has over 24 years of work experience in the areas of Finance, Accounting, and Management.
+He has a Master of Business Administration Degree (MBA) from Lincoln Memorial University and has 25 years of work experience in the areas of Finance, Accounting, and Management.

 Trustee's Primary Responsibilities